cyc-func/Braindraw/README.md

 * `^` Move one pixel down.
 It wraps if you are on the highest pixel.
 * `+` Increase the pixel's value by 1.
 Values are stored modulo `CELLMAXSIZE`.
 * `-` Decrease the pixel's value by 1.
 Values are stored modulo `CELLMAXSIZE`.
 * `.` Draw the cell's value.
-See below for more information.
+See above for more information.
 * `,` Take input.
 Input is taken modulo `CELLMAXSIZE`.
 Input is taken only after entire code is inputted.
 * `[` If the value at the current cell is zero, then instead of moving the instruction pointer forward to the next command, it is jumped forward to the command after the matching `]` command.
 * `]` If the value at the current cell is non-zero, then instead of moving the instruction pointer forward to the next command, it is jumped backwards to the command after the matching `[` command.